wjstanistreet/SQL_Practice_Lab/tasks.md

 SELECT code FROM divisions WHERE country = 'France';
 -- French divion codes: F1, F2

-SELECT DISTINCT hometeam AS "Distinct teams from French Leagues" FROM matches WHERE division_code = 'F1' OR division_code = 'F2';
+SELECT COUNT(DISTINCT hometeam) AS "Number of distinct teams from French leagues" FROM matches WHERE division_code = 'F1' OR division_code = 'F2';

 ```